 Most insurance programs, including Medicare, use the term “medical necessity” to determine coverage.
 If a medical procedure is required in order to preserve health, it is typically considered a medical necessity and therefore approved for payment.

 As an article in Public Administration Review points out, there is no universal list of what might be considered medically necessary.
 The U.S. Secretary of Health and Human Services determines the process by which that determination is made, and what is deemed necessary and what is not can change with time.

+That bit of vagueness could help you in some cases.
+Some medical conditions you encounter are best treated with LASIK surgery.
 For example, in research published in the Journal of Refractive Surgery, researchers discuss the use of LASIK to help someone who encountered an amputation of a flap created during LASIK.
-This is a traumatic injury, and it required surgery to preserve the person's eye.
+This is a traumatic injury, and it required surgery to preserve the person’s eye.
 In this case, LASIK was the best way to help that person recover.